wilbertliu/NavKit/README.md

 ## Usage

-### Navigation Bar Appearance
+### Defining Global Configuration

-In order to define the navigation bar appearance, we should make a class that conforms to `NavigationConfig` protocol.
-Here is an example of defining the navigation bar background color :
+We usually want a global configuration for our navigation bar experience to maintain design consistency throughout the app.
+In order to do that, we should make a class that conforms to `NavigationConfig` protocol.
+Without further ado, here is an example :

 ```swift
 import Foundation